Today we have a guest post from Titus Alexander, founder of Democracy Matters. He can be reached at titus [at] democracymatters [dot] info.

 Experts do get it wrong.
 They disagree.
 They debate facts and what they mean.
 But the fundamental principle of honest inquiry is as important in politics as it is to physics.
 Researchers must challenge ‘post-truth’ politics to ensure that public debate is grounded in evidence.
 Continue reading

 Here is the third installment of L. Dee Fink’s course design method.
-Readers may want to consult Part 1 and Part 2, or my book review.
 In this post I will be looking at final details.

 How am I going to grade?